 This video shows you how a composite filling restores a damaged or decayed tooth to its natural strength and appearance.

-Ionomer fillings are translucent and tooth-colored, made by combining acrylics with glass powders.
-For patients with a history of problems with tooth decay, ionomers are available that release protective fluoride over a period of time.
-Ionomer restorations are less esthetically pleasing than composite fillings, but they are an option that can be discussed with the team at our Carmichael office.
+Ionomer fillings are opaque and tooth-colored, created by combining acrylics with glass powders.
+For patients with serious complications with tooth decay, ionomers are available that release curative fluoride over time.
+Some find ionomers less esthetic than composites, but for many the match is nearly identical.